 - 1/2 teaspoon salt

 - 50g coconut oil/vegan spread (I used Vitalite)

 - 500g wholewheat bread flour, plus a little extra for sprinkling

-- 6 tablespoons plant syrup/sugar (I used carob fruit syrup)
+- 6 tablespoons plant syrup/sugar (I used agave syrup)

-Begin by making the dough.
-Put the ingredients into your breadmaker in the order the machine instructions suggest.
-In my machine, that means putting the plant milk in first, adding the oil/spread and salt to it, and then sprinkling over the flour so that it completely covers the milk.
-Then I make a dip in the flour, and pour the plant syrup/sugar into the dip.
-I sprinkle the yeast on top of the sugar, and then it’s ready to go into the machine.
+Begin by making the bread dough.
+Put the ingredients into your breadmaker in the order the machine instructions suggest – in my machine, that means putting the orange juice in first, adding the salt, oil/spread and zest to it, and then sprinkling over the flour so that it completely covers the juice.
+Then I make a little dip in the flour and pour the plant syrup/sugar into the dip.
+I sprinkle the yeast on top of the syrup, and then it’s ready to go into the machine.
 Set it to make dough and let it do it’s thing.

 Once they’re ready, bake them at Gas Mark 6/200C/400F for 20 minutes, until risen and golden.